Step outside the pizza (and Netflix) box with these not-so-ordinary date ideas!

 Every Wednesday, Art Gallery of NSW stays open late for Art After Hours, which showcases something different each week.
 On the program is anything from live music, lectures and talks, workshops and film screenings, all with a distinct theme in mind.
 It’s a unique way to spend a date and to learn more about your date’s artistic interests.
 Most of the programs that run are free, meaning it’s easy on your wallet.
 Beforehand you can always take a romantic stroll through the Royal Botanical Gardens or head down to Woolloomooloo Wharf for dinner afterwards.
 If you’re feeling fancy book a waterfront table at China Doll.
 Or for something more low key the Tilbury Hotel is a great middle ground with more of a casual vibe but with excellent food.

-Every Wednesday till 10pm – check their program online for exact times and exhibitions
+Every Wednesday untill 10pm – check their program online for exact times and exhibitions

 Visit A Bath House